-an easy gluten free Vegan Lasagna recipe is a perfect dinner – red sauce and ricotta bring classic flavors to small batch lasagna.
-How To Make Vegan Lasagna
+An easy gluten free vegan small batch lasagna recipe is a perfect dinner - red sauce and ricotta bring classic flavors to a lasagna for two.

 recipe originally published July 25, 2010

 - How To Make Vegan Lasagna

 - Tips For The Best Vegan Lasagna